-To extend belt life, use low forward gear in heavy pulling situations and when operating at less than seven miles per hour for extended periods of time.
+To extend belt life, use low forward gear when pulling a heavy load at less than seven miles per hour for extended periods and when operating uphill at a slow speed.

-All Wheel Drive (AWD) System
+FEATURES AND CONTROLS All Wheel Drive (AWD) System

 The All Wheel Drive system is controlled by the AWD switch.
 When the switch is on 2X4, the ATV is in two-wheel drive at all times.
 When the switch is on AWD, the ATV is in all wheel drive and the AWD indicator light in the instrument cluster will be on.